-They definitely work and because you don’t have to worry about competition specifics they are very often the best belt to go for as long as you aren’t competing in a strength sport.
+They work and because you don’t have to worry about competition specifics they are often the best belt to go for if you want a cheap, effective belt you can throw around without worrying.

 The time to graduate to a better belt is when the second prong is too difficult to get in or you wish to increase the ‘bracing’ potential during your main lifts or if you’re a hybrid competitor combining powerlifting with bodybuilding for example.

-If it makes you lift more in a safer fashion I don't have a probelm with you using 7 belts on top of each other!
+If it makes you lift more in a safer fashion I don't have a problem with you using 7 belts on top of each other!

 They have more surface area at the back with the front of the belt offering the least surface area for you to ‘push’ into.